Susan Helm-Murtagh – Chair

 Day Job: Director of Sales, Clif Bar and Company

 As a 16+ year veteran of Clif, Eric, has played many different roles.
 Starting out co-managing their sponsored athlete program, he currently heads up their sales efforts in the Specialty Retail and Foodservice segments, which includes the traditional bike/run/snow shops as well as breaking new ground in airport stores, healthcare, corporate campuses, colleges, and other non-traditional outlets.

 This experience with breaking new ground is something that Eric believes he can bring to NICA, which in June 2010 did not have a template for operating at the national level.

 Back in 1999, Eric worked in marketing for Clif Bar and sponsored the Berkeley High team, which Matt Fritzinger used as the model to create the NorCal League.
 “We’ve stayed in as a sponsor ever since.
 To see what it’s grown into and what Matt’s been able to do with it, it’s phenomenal.
 I have an emotional attachment,” he says.

-Eric’s vision for NICA is an organized network of competitive high school cycling teams, coast to coast, with recognition and support by school districts.
+Eric’s vision for NICA is an organized network of competitive high school cycling teams, coast to coast, with recognition and support by school districts, that results in fostering a supportive and positive environment for both the student-athletes and their families.
 “There’s a great empowerment in getting kids on bikes.
 Lots of people have no access to outdoors and nature – just to be that connection would be huge.”
 And while he acknowledges the need for a structure, he sees sufficient flexibility within that to encourage regional differences.
 “We’re 50 states, not one big state.
 There are going to be different dialects, accents and flavors.”

 In Eric’s view, early priorities for NICA will be creating a structure that will accommodate the growth of demand.
 “We’re figuring things out, but new things will come up.
 We need to get a good structure in place.”